 Proven Techniques to Prevent and Fix Overfitting

-• L1 (Lasso) and L2 (Ridge) regularization approaches are a means of adding penalties to complex models.
-They add a penalty to the model’s error to stop it from relying too much on any one feature.
+- L1 (Lasso) and L2 (Ridge) regularization approaches are a means of adding penalties to complex models.
+They add a penalty to the model’s loss function to stop it from relying too much on any one feature.
 This helps keep the feature weights small, which makes the model simpler and better at working with new data.

-• Early stopping, especially in neural networks, is another effective technique.
+- Early stopping, especially in neural networks, is another effective technique.
 You monitor the validation loss during training and stop once it starts increasing, even if the training loss is still decreasing.
 This prevents the model from learning noise and overfitting in the later stages of training.
+This is a common solution for how to prevent overfitting in neural networks.

 The following is a little piece of code that demonstrates L2 regularization (Ridge Regression):